BirajMainali/demo-dotnet-witht-dapper/README.md

   > Ef Core : Entity Framework (EF) Core is a lightweight, extensible, open source and cross-platform version of the popular Entity Framework data access technology
   [ https://docs.microsoft.com/en-us/ef/core/ ]

-  > Dapper is a simple object mapper for .NET and owns the title of King of Micro ORM in terms of speed and is virtually as fast as using a raw ADO.NET data reader.
+  > Dapper : Dapper is a simple object mapper for .NET and owns the title of King of Micro ORM in terms of speed and is virtually as fast as using a raw ADO.NET data reader.
 An ORM is an Object Relational Mapper, which is responsible for mapping between database and programming language.
   [ https://dapper-tutorial.net/dapper ]

 ## Using